brianlovin/figma-dominant-color-toolkit/README.md

 1. **Generate utility palette**: extracts the dominant color from an image, suggests high-contrast text colors, and includes additional complementary palette information.
 1. **Smart populate**: takes your selection and intelligently sets layer fills and text colors based on nearby images.

-### Generating a utility palette
+### Generating a dominant color palette

 1. Select one or more layers in Figma that contain image fills.
-1. Run the plugin `Menu > Dominant Color Utilities ✨` and your palette will be generated.
+1. Run the plugin `Menu > Dominant Color Toolkit 🎨` and your palette will be generated.

 **Note:** To prevent overlapping frames from appearing in your designs, align your images 500px apart.

 ### Smart populate

 1. Select any frame, component, or instance
-2. Menu > Dominant Color Utilities ✨
+2. Menu > Dominant Color Toolkit 🎨
 3. Command + Shift + P to re-run

 How does Smart Populate work?